10 Endangered Species Found In National Parks

 This endangered amphibian is endemic to the Shenandoah National Park, where it received its name.
 It can only grow up to 10 centimeters long and breathes through its skin.
 The restricted range of conditions in which this salamander can live has caused it to be classified as endangered.

 Desert Pupfish can only live a maximum of three years and help control mosquito populations in the Death Valley Area.
-Its tolerance for extreme conditions includes water temperatures up to 108 degrees Farenheight and 0.1ppm oxygen levels.
-The destruction of its habitat and expansion of non-native species have caused their population to decline.
+Its tolerance for extreme conditions includes water temperatures up to 108 degrees Fahrenheit and 0.1 ppm oxygen levels.
+The destruction of its habitat and the expansion of non-native species have caused its population to decline.

 The 200 to 700-pound grizzly bear is common in prairies and mountains in the western United States.
 It can run up to 40 mph, climb trees, and have a lifespan of 15 to 30 years.
 It is considered to be a threatened species because of habitat loss and hunting.

 The bull trout, known for its large head, is native to the Northwestern U.S. and can weigh up to 30 pounds.
 Their tolerance range is small, requiring cool waters and diverse habitats.
 They are now considered endangered due to the construction of roads and dams.